 What Should You Really Be Look For In A PR Firm?

 We know, hiring a PR firm can be daunting.
 With increasing frequency, we’re hearing stories from colleagues who have experienced “bad PR.”
-What should you ask before hiring a PR firm?
+What should you ask before hiring a modern PR firm?

 We truly believe many of these stories are due to client and agency were a mismatch, rather than a “bad PR firm”.
 Taking a deeper look at PR before hiring them can save you money, but most importantly, time.
 Much of this can be attributed to the vast distinctions with how PR agencies operate and handle their clients.
 The intention of this piece is to provide you with questions we would be asking OUR PR firm before we hired them, and why those questions are important.
 Also, consider these “6 great questions you can ask us before hiring Avvans PR”